Bobbyztz/chinawords/app/components/fileTree.md

 - **CommunitySection.tsx** - Community section for the homepage
 - **NewsletterSection.tsx** - Newsletter section for the homepage

-## Gallery Components

-- **RefinedGallery.tsx** - Gallery component used on the gallery page
-- **FrameToggleIcon.tsx** - Toggle icon for enabling/disabling Chinese-style frames in the gallery

 ## Utility Components

 - **MagnifyingGlass.tsx** - Magnifying glass effect component